RavMda/glua-steal/README.md

 ### RunOnClient (Run clientside lua from menu)

-You can use function RunOnClient in menu state to run clientside scripts.
+You can use RunOnClient function in menu state to run clientside code.
 Scripts runned with this method are also supplied with gluasteal table.
 ```lua
 RunOnClient([[print('hello world!')]])